 Marriage is an intricate relationship.
 Each couple encounters numerous roadblocks in the course of their married life.
-Some overcome them on their own and some require a little external help.
+Some overcome them independently, and some require a little external help.
 Those who struggle with their relationship but cannot find a solution to their problems can seek help from marriage counselors.

-Every marital problem is different, every person in a marriage is different and therefore all marriage counseling techniques are not effective for all the couples.
-Here’s a list of couples therapy methods that are used to treat relationship problems.
+Every marital problem is different, and every person in a marriage is different; therefore, all marriage counseling techniques are ineffective for all couples.

 1. Insight-gaining therapy

-Such couples should seek a marriage counselor that uses insight gaining therapy.
-In this method, the counselor studies the couple’s interaction, their lifestyle and their relationship objectively.
+Such couples should seek a marriage counselor that uses insight-gaining therapy.
+In this method, the counselor objectively studies the couple’s interaction, lifestyle, and relationship.
 The counselor collects data about what goes on between the couple and tries to identify the root cause, the primary reason for their conflict.

 4. Psychodynamic couples counseling

-Misunderstandings also create differences between couple and it’s hard for couples to resolve them on their own.
-Gottman method of couples therapy can be very effective for them.
+Misunderstandings also create differences between the couple, and it’s hard for couples to resolve them independently.
+Gottman’s method of couples therapy can be very effective for them.
 In this method, the couples are made to map their own and each other’s happiness, sorrows, worries, anxieties, and hopes.

 6. Positive psychology couples therapy

-These are some of the effective marriage counseling techniques can help couples identify the problems in their relationship and can help them improve their relationship.
+These are some of the effective marriage counseling techniques that can help couples identify the problems in their relationship and can help them improve their relationship.